daemon-labs-io/docker-terraform-aws/README.md

 ####

-Once the facilitator has given you an IP address, open `http://<IP-ADDRESS>:8000` in your browser.
+Once the facilitator has given you an IP address, open `http://<IP-ADDRESS>` in your browser.

 #### Load Docker images

-When you see the file listing, download the `workshop-images.tar` file.
+Download the `workshop-images.tar` file.

 > [!WARNING]
 > Your browser may block the download initially, when prompted, allow it to download.